Multiple Sclerosis (MS) - Exams and Tests

 aware of them.
 Typically, these tests are in a question-and-answer

-A blood test for JC virus antibodies may be done if you are being treated with or plan to be treated with natalizumab (Tysabri).
+A blood test for JC virus antibodies may be done.
 This test can help you and your doctor understand your risk for getting a rare but serious brain infection called PML (progressive multifocal leukoencephalopathy).